saucelabs/sauce-docs/docs/visual/component-testing/setup.md

 ### Accept Baseline

-This first test will be labeled as "failed" because there's no existing baseline to compare against.
+This first test will be labeled as "failed" because there's no existing baseline to compare it against.
 To resolve this, [review and accept](https://docs.saucelabs.com/visual/component-testing/workflow/review-workflow/) the new states as your baseline.